microsoft/lisa/README.md

 A virtual network should be created and connected to Customer Network before running VNET test cases.
 To learn about how to create a virtual network on Azure, please visit [here](https://azure.microsoft.com/documentation/articles/vpn-gateway-site-to-site-create/).

 #### Create A customer site using RRAS
 Apart from Virtual Network in Azure, you also need a network (composed of Subnets and DNS server) to work as Customer Network.
-If you don’t have separate network to run VNET, you can create a virtual customer network using RRAS.
+If you donï¿½t have separate network to run VNET, you can create a virtual customer network using RRAS.
 To learn more, please visit [here](https://msdn.microsoft.com/en-us/library/dn636917.aspx).

 ## How to Start Automation
 Before starting Automation, make sure that you have completed steps in chapter [Prepare Your Machine for Automation Cycle](#prepare)